 If the shear centre of the core cross section is located asymmetrically in respect to the base of the building, or if the transverse loading is eccentric, the core is, apart from bending, exposed to torsion, as well.
 In the case of taller buildings the torsion influences are greater, so it is necessary to provide appropriate torsional rigidity to the core.
-Floor slabs connecting the core walls at each floor level also contribute to torsional rigidity.
+Lintel beams connecting the core walls at each floor level also contribute to torsional rigidity.
+The influence of these elements on the total torsional rigidity of the core can be significant.